The History of Women’s Workwear in Australia

 3. Emphasis on Comfort and Functionality

-Traditional workwear was often uncomfortable, heavy, and restrictive, making long hours more difficult.
+Traditional workwear was often uncomfortable, heavy, and restrictive, making long hours more difficult, reflecting the history of women's workwear.
 Today, fabrics like breathable textiles, stretchy blends, and pre-washed cotton are common.
 This focus on comfort shows how women’s workwear in Australia has developed to meet practical needs in trades.

 4. Rise of Style and Professional Image